Select Page

 Immediate Past-President

-Kristie’s goals are to further contribute to the greater vision of improving the culture and implementing best practices for infection control throughout Australasia, whilst also improving the patient experience and outcomes for those in our community.
+Kristie is committed to maintaining and raising the status and importance of IPC and her goals are to further contribute to the greater vision of improving the culture and implementing best practices for IPC throughout Australasia, whilst also improving the patient experience and outcomes for those in our community.

 Erica Beukers